Last Updated 6/2019

 The photographs, items of memorabilia, and personal papers were gifts.
 The Center is not making any new purchases in these areas, though additional gifts are welcomed.
 Audiovisual materials, such as videos, are purchased on a case-by-case basis.
 The Center is not currently purchasing anything along these lines.

-The only area of the collection in which purchases are being made is books.
-The Center attempts to be inclusive in buying new books on the New Deal and purchases many titles dealing with FDR and Eleanor Roosevelt.
-The Center has also been purchasing Works Progress Administration (WPA) documents from second-hand book dealers.
+The only collection area in which purchases are made is books.
+The Center attempts to be inclusive in buying new books on the New Deal and acquisitions of many titles dealing with FDR and Eleanor Roosevelt.
+The Center has also purchased Works Progress Administration (WPA) documents from second-hand book dealers.

-The Roosevelt University Archives collects materials related to Roosevelt University, its faculty, staff, students, and alumni, and its predecessor or related institutions and facilities (including, but not limited to Central YMCA College, the Chicago Musical College, and the Auditorium Building and Theater).
+The Roosevelt University Archives collects materials related to Roosevelt University, its faculty, staff, students, alumni, and its predecessor or related institutions and facilities (including, but not limited to, Central YMCA College, the Chicago Musical College, and the Auditorium Building and Theater).

-Reflecting the history and mission of Roosevelt University of establishing a historic stance against discrimination and a commitment to social justice activism, the archives collects materials relating to social justice.
+The Archives collect materials relating to social justice, reflecting the history and mission of Roosevelt University of establishing a historic stance against discrimination and a commitment to social justice activism.

-The archives collects materials relating to United States labor history, a reflection of the significant support and donations received from national and local union and labor executives that contributed to the financial establishment of the university and the architectural renovations of the Auditorium Building for the library.
+The archives collect materials relating to United States labor history, a reflection of the significant support and donations received from the national and local union and labor executives that contributed to the financial establishment of the university and the architectural renovations of the Auditorium Building for the library.

-The archives also collects materials related to the New Deal, Franklin and Eleanor Roosevelt, and the CND houses the collections of the Center for New Deal Studies.
+The archives also collect materials related to the New Deal, Franklin, and Eleanor Roosevelt, and the CND houses the Center for New Deal Studies collections.

-Formats may include documents, books and publications, still images, moving images, sound recordings, artifacts, or electronic or digital records.
+Formats may include documents, books, publications, still images, moving images, sound recordings, artifacts, or electronic or digital records.

-Special Collections refers to publications of a monographic nature (i.e. books) that meet the criteria above, including, but not limited to faculty publications, alumni publications, publications that are part of a larger archival collection, and individual books that meet the criteria.
+Special Collections refer to publications of a monographic nature (i.e., books) that meet the criteria above, including, but not limited to, faculty publications, alum publications, publications that are part of an enormous archival collection, and individual books that meet the criteria.

 The Performing Arts Library will endeavor to collect materials related to the Chicago College of Performing Arts - faculty members and students.
-The Performing Arts Library collects western art music of all periods, jazz of all styles and periods, selective materials on blues, and world music of the United Sates, selective materials on music of non-Western cultures, and very selective materials on popular music.
+The Performing Arts Library collects western art music of all periods, jazz of all styles and periods, selective materials on blues and world music of the United States, particular materials on the theme of non-Western cultures, and very demanding materials on popular music.

-The Performing Arts Library will also will also collect drama history and criticism, history of world theatre, technical theatre (set design, lighting, stagecraft, production management), costume history and design, acting, directing, playwriting, and selective theater materials theatre of non-Western culture coverage as required or requested.
-Rare books and scores may be purchased very selectively to supplement the existing collection.
+The Performing Arts Library will also collect drama history and criticism, the history of world theatre, technical theatre (set design, lighting, stagecraft, production management), costume history and design, acting, directing, playwriting, and selective theater materials theatre of non-Western culture coverage as required or requested.
+Rare books and scores may be purchased selectively to supplement the existing collection.

-Selective materials on dance history and criticism, biography of dancers and choreographers will also be considered for the Performing Arts Library.
+Selective materials on dance history and criticism, and biography of dancers and choreographers, will also be considered for the Performing Arts Library.

 The Library will collect one donated copy of faculty authored books for the University Archives which meet the following criteria: